q15928/q15928.github.io/_posts/2019-07-07-terraform.md

     - Configuration
     - Infrastructure as Code
 ---
-This is an excerption from [qwiklabs](https://google.qwiklabs.com/quests/62).
+This is an excerption from **qwiklabs**.
 It is a quick introduction of Terraform which is an open source Infrastructure as Code tool to create, change and version the infrastructure safely and efficiently.

 <!--more-->
 ### Quick Facts